Article I - Name

 Article IV - Election of Officers

-At the first meeting on or after August 1st, the Council shall elect from among its members a Chairperson, a Vice Chairperson, a Secretary, and a Treasurer to serve one-year terms from October 1st through September 30th.
+The Council shall hold an election of officers during its Annual meeting in October.
+Officers include a Chairperson, a Vice Chairperson, a Secretary, and a Treasurer.
+Officers serve one-year terms from October 1st through September 30th.
 The duties of said officers are those described in Robert’s Rules of Order, unless otherwise specified herein.

 Nominees must have served as a Council member for one full year before being elected as an officer.
 Members returning to the Council after a hiatus may be eligible to serve as an officer.